-Great Lakes Theater, The English-Speaking Union of the United States Cleveland Branch, and PlayhouseSquare invite your high school to participate in the National Shakespeare Competition.
+Great Lakes Theater and The English-Speaking Union of the United States Cleveland Branch invite your high school to participate in the National Shakespeare Competition.

-The Cleveland Branch of the English-Speaking Union, in partnership with Great Lakes Theater and PlayhouseSquare, will proudly present the Regional Shakespeare Competition for high school students at PlayhouseSquare.
+The Cleveland Branch of the English-Speaking Union, in partnership with Great Lakes Theater, will proudly present the Regional Shakespeare Competition for high school students.
 The winner from the Regional Competition will then have the opportunity to compete at the National Shakespeare Competition.

 All high schools in Cuyahoga County and surrounding NE Ohio counties are eligible to participate.
 Prizes include a chance to compete at the National Competition, books, scholarship money, tickets to Great Lakes Theater productions and more.
 Teachers are eligible to apply for a BUSS scholarship (British University Summer School) to study in Britain in the summer.

 For more information about how to get your school involved, please contact:

 Great Lakes Theater

 The English-Speaking Union National Shakespeare Competition is a school-based program designed to help high school students develop their speaking and critical thinking skills and their appreciation of literature as they explore the beauty of the language and the timeless themes in Shakespeare works.
 In the competition, students read, interpret, and perform monologues and sonnets in three qualifying stages at the school, community, and national levels.

 Since its beginnings with 500 students in New York City, the program has given more than 250,000 young people of all backgrounds the opportunity to discover Shakespeare's writing and to communicate their understanding of his language and message.
 Currently, the Competition involves 60 English-Speaking Union Branch communities nationwide.